initios/rodolfo/README.md

 The main objective is to be able to use Rodolfo on any project / language as a tool to create all of your pdf documents.

-All you need to do is create a template folder with the following files:
+All you need to do is create a package folder with the following files:

-  - schema.json – a json schema with the required fields, data-types, etc
+  - schema.json – a json schema with the required fields, data-types, etc (optional)
-  - template.rb – a ruby proc executed by Prawn
+  - template.rb – a ruby prawn template (see packages folder for examples)
+  - data.json - as a valid data example and to test your template (optional)

 Check the templates folder for examples.